ccapdev1920T2/s12g7/README.md

 * For unreturned equipment past 6pm, the appropriate penalties are automatically applied.

 ## Accessing the Deployed Web App
-The web app can now be accessed through this [link](https://pahiram-services.herokuapp.com/).
+The web app can now be accessed online through this [link](https://pahiram-services.herokuapp.com/).
 If you want to access the app through your local machine, follow the instructions on the next sections.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
 ```
-MongoDB server
 Node.js
 Node Package Manager (NPM)
-Git *(optional)
+Git (optional)
 ```

 ### Installation and Setup
 1. Clone repository
     ```